AverageInfosec/nmap_automation/README.md

           3) Scan UDP Ports (-sU -v)
           4) OS Discovery (-O)
           5) Custom
-And then finally you can choose to review the full report or just save the output to your directory. <br/>
+And then finally you can choose to review the full report in CMD or just save the output to your directory. <br/>

       Would you like to review full report?
         1) Yes